moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/first_pipeline/index.md

 Begin by identifying the input (Data Source A) and output (Data Source B) for the pipeline.
 Within DataOS, this involves understanding the characteristics of each data source:

-- **Data source A:** A PostgreSQL database containing raw transactional data.
+- **Data source A:** An Azure BLOB storage containing raw customer data.
-- **Data source B:** An S3 bucket for storing processed data in Parquet format.
+- **Data source B:** A Lakehouse instance for storing processed data in Parquet format.

 ### **Step 2: Creating Depots**